timescale/helm-charts/charts/timescaledb-single/admin-guide.md

 - on_stop

 If you wish to have *your* script run after a certain event happens, you can do so by configuring `callbacks.configMap` to point to a [ConfigMap](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#configmap-v1-core).
+The value is templated so you can use `"{{ .Release.Name }}-patroni-callbacks"` if you're deploying this chart in the same release with another chart that will create the config map.

 This ConfigMap should exist before you install a chart.
 The data keys that match the event names will be executed if the event happens.
 For convenience the `all` key will be executed at every event.